cockpit-project/cockpit-project.github.io/external/source/test/README.md

                 "centos-7"
                 "debian-stable"
                 "debian-testing"
-                "fedora-25"
                 "fedora-26"
+                "fedora-27"
                 "fedora-atomic"
                 "fedora-testing"
                 "rhel-7"
                 "ubuntu-1604"
-             "fedora-26" is the default (testvm.py)
+             "fedora-27" is the default (testvm.py)

   TEST_DATA  Where to find and store test machine images.
 The
              default is the same directory that this README file is in.

   TEST_JOBS  How many tests to run in parallel.
 The default is 1.

+  TEST_CDP_PORT  Attach to an actually running browser that is compatible with
+                 the Chrome Debug Protocol, on the given port.
+Don't use this with parallel tests.

 ## Test machines and their images